empet/LinAlgCS/README.md

 Linear Algebra for CS

-All notebooks in this repo were created in december 2013 and january 2014, with minor updates later.
+All notebooks in this repo were created in december 2013 and january 2014, with minor updates performed later.

 [Jupyter Notebook and Python](http://nbviewer.ipython.org/github/empet/LinAlgCS/blob/master/Jupyter-Notebook-Python.ipynb)